-The Norton WiFi Privacy VPN helps hide all of your online information, including your location, when you access the Internet.
-When you use Norton WiFi Privacy, your data is encrypted so that your Internet service provider can see only the amount of traffic passing through their servers and not the encrypted data.
+The Norton Secure VPN helps hide all of your online information, including your location, when you access the Internet.
+When you use Norton Secure VPN, your data is encrypted so that your Internet service provider can see only the amount of traffic passing through their servers and not the encrypted data.

 Keep your online activity more secure and private in one click

 Norton Secure VPN helps prevent companies from tracking your online activities or location by encrypting your information on our no-log VPN.

 Browse the web anonymously from Internet service providers and cybercriminals